vishvjeet-thakur/ChatGPT-Clone-/README.md

 # ChatGPT Clone

 A full-featured ChatGPT clone built with Next.js, TypeScript, and modern web technologies.
-This application provides a complete chat experience with file uploads, voice recording, code editing, and real-time streaming responses using Groq's fast AI models.
+This application provides a complete chat experience with file uploads, voice recording, code editing, real-time streaming responses using Groq's fast AI models, and intelligent memory management using Mem0 AI.

 ## 🚀 Features